Lebanon Country Summary

 FATF Status

-Lebanon is not currently identified by FATF as having substantial money laundering and terrorist financing (ML/TF) risks or having strategic AML/CFT deficiencies.
+Lebanon is on the FATF list of countries identified as having substantial money laundering and terrorist financing (ML/TF) risks or having strategic AML/CFT deficiencies.

 Compliance with FATF Recommendations